MalyPhong619/galactic_age/README.md

 ## Description

 A solar year lasts 365 days on planet Earth.
 However, the length of a solar year varies from planet to planet.
-This application will allow the user to determine what their average life expectancy is on Mercury, Venus, Mars, and Jupiter.
+This application will allow the user to determine what their age would be on Mercury, Venus, Mars, and Jupiter.

 #### By Maly Phongsavanh, March 15 2019